panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 Object.keys(names); // => ['1', '2']
 ```

-JavaScript just implicitly converts the object keys to strings.
+JavaScript just implicitly converts object's keys to strings.
 That's tricky behavior because you lose the consistency of the types.

 In this post, I will describe how JavaScript [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object, available in ES2015, solves many of the plain object's issues, including the conversion of keys to strings.